Our school has been awarded the 360 Degree Safe Online Safety Award!

 Help & Advice for Children

-MPPS e-Safety and Cyberbullying Curiculum
+MPPS e-Safety and Cyberbullying Curriculum

-We have a team of eSafety Cadets in school that work very hard with the staff to ensure all our children gain consistent, up to date information.
+We have a team of e-Safety Cadets in school that work very hard with the staff to ensure all our children gain consistent, up to date information.
 To find out more about the Cadets please follow this link here.

 If you would like more information or advice on Cyberbullying please look at our Cyberbullying Advice page by clicking here